judoscale/judoscale-java/README.md

 judoscale.ignore-large-requests=true
 ```

-The API URL is automatically configured via the `JUDOSCALE_URL` environment variable, which is set by the Judoscale add-on.
+The API URL is configured via the `JUDOSCALE_URL` environment variable.
+You can find your unique API URL in your Judoscale dashboard.

 ### Accessing Queue Time